knoid/smart-agnc/README.md

  3. Execute `run.sh`.
  4. (optional) Add `run.sh` to the "Startup Applications" list.

+## Hidden feature

+### Execute a script when a certain connection state is met

+Inside your configuration file located in `~/.smart-agnc` you can add a section called `scripts` and add there any numeric status code as the key and a file path as the value.
+For example, to execute `my_script.sh` when the connection is established you would need:

+    [vpn]
+    account = ...
+    username = ...
+    password = ...

+    [scripts]
+    400 = /home/my_user/my_script.sh

+You may also need to use `350 - STATE_VPN_RECONNECTED` depending on your purpose.
+You can find every connection state in [agn_binder.py](src/py-interface/agn_binder.py).

 ## Disclaimer

 I'm no C programmer, so collaborations will be greatly appreciated.